Odd graph and its applications to the strong edge coloring: Introduction

 \section{Introduction}

 All graphs considered in this paper are simple, finite and undirected.
 A {\em strong edge coloring} of a graph is a proper edge coloring in which every color class is an induced matching.
 The {\em strong chromatic index} $\chiup_{s}'(G)$ of a graph $G$ is the minimum number of colors in a strong edge coloring of $G$.
 Fouquet and Jolivet \cite{MR737086, MR776805} introduced the notion of strong edge coloring for the radio networks and their frequencies assignment problem.
-More details on the applications of strong edge coloring can be found in \cite{Barrett2006, Nandagopal2000, Ramanathan1999}.

-Greedy algorithm provides an upper bound $2\Delta(\Delta - 1) + 1$ on the strong chromatic index, where $\Delta$ is the maximum degree of the graph.
+The greedy algorithm provides an upper bound $2\Delta(\Delta - 1) + 1$ on the strong chromatic index, where $\Delta$ is the maximum degree of the graph.
 In 1985, Erd{\H{o}}s and Ne{\v s}et{\v r}il constructed graphs with strong chromatic index $\frac{5}{4}\Delta^{2}$ when $\Delta$ is even, $\frac{1}{4}(5\Delta^{2} - 2 \Delta + 1)$ when $\Delta$ is odd.
-Inspired by their construction, they proposed the following strong edge coloring conjecture during a seminar in Prague. \begin{conjecture}[\cite{MR975526}] If $G$ is a graph with maximum degree $\Delta$, then
+Inspired by their construction, they proposed the following strong edge coloring conjecture during a seminar in Prague. \begin{conjecture}[Erd{\H{o}}s and Ne{\v s}et{\v r}il, see \cite{MR975526}] If $G$ is a graph with maximum degree $\Delta$, then

 \end{conjecture}